Stoxum/casinocoin-dev-portal/content/reference-stoxumd.md

 }
 ```

-Unit tests are permitted to submit amounts of non-CSC currencies as a slash-separated string in the format `"amount/currency/issuer"`.
+Unit tests are permitted to submit amounts of non-STM currencies as a slash-separated string in the format `"amount/currency/issuer"`.
 All other cases should use the JSON object format above.

 #### Specifying Currencies Without Amounts

-If you are specifying a non-CSC currency without an amount (typically for defining an order book of currency exchange offers) you should specify it as above, but omit the `value` field.
+If you are specifying a non-STM currency without an amount (typically for defining an order book of currency exchange offers) you should specify it as above, but omit the `value` field.

-If you are specifying CSC without an amount (typically for defining an order book) you should specify it as a JSON object with _only_ a `currency` field.
-Never include an `issuer` field for CSC.
+If you are specifying STM without an amount (typically for defining an order book) you should specify it as a JSON object with _only_ a `currency` field.
+Never include an `issuer` field for STM.

 Finally, if the recipient account of the payment trusts multiple issuers for a currency, you can indicate that the payment should be made in any combination of issuers that the recipient accepts.
 To do this, specify the recipient account's address as the `issuer` value in the JSON object.